InfyMegha/IDP_OSS-1/README.md

   <td align="center"><b>Services</b></td>
   <td>This module is divided into number of sub-parts.
      <ol>
     <li>Spring RESTful service module for creating stateless services for implementing business logic.
-These services can be independently deployed and scaled up using an Load Balancer</li>
+These services can be independently deployed and scaled up using a load Balancer</li>
     <li>OAuth2 authorization module for enhanced security</li>
     <li>Module implementing Zuul Proxy to be used as an edge gateway which would route the request through Authorization Server (if Access token is not available/expired)</li>
      <li>Database layer for performing CRUD operations on backend database with respect to the operation being performed</li>